 Case Study: The Fridge Campaign

-This webinar is designed to provide participants with a framework for designing a rally to kick off long term campaign.
+This webinar is designed to provide participants with a framework for designing and rolling out a long term campaign of at least a year, or more, in length.
 In this context, a campaign is considered a sustained effort that uses multiple projects, activities and other means to deliver a specific substance abuse message to the community.
-The training includes the process of selecting a theme and core message on a targeted substance; planning a multi-faceted approach for delivering that message to the target audience in the community; how to conduct a “roll-out day” to announce your new campaign; and examples of resources that can be used in delivering your message.
+The training includes the process of selecting a theme and core messages on a targeted substance; planning a multi-faceted approach for delivering that message to the target audience; how to conduct a “roll-out day” to announce your new campaign; and examples of resources that can be used in delivering your message.

 The concepts discussed will be illustrated by featuring examples of underage drinking and tobacco use campaigns conducted over the years by the students of Dover Youth to Youth.
-Resources from two underage drinking campaigns will be made available to participants who potentially wish to replicate them: The Fridge Campaign which sends the message to parents to control alcohol in their home and the Brain Campaign targeting teens & parents with the message that alcohol affects all the parts of the brain – not just the part that makes you “tipsy”.
+Resources from two campaigns will be made available to participants who potentially wish to replicate them: The Fridge Campaign which sends the message to parents to control alcohol in their home and the E-Cigarette Campaign targeting teens & parents.

 Working with the Press